Planning-Aware Code Infilling via Horizon-Length Prediction: Experiments

-We use \dfourj \citep{defects} to evaluate the performance of \ours on code fixing. \dfourj consists of open-source bugs found across 15 Java repositories.
+To assess \ours's impact on practical applications beyond code completion, we evaluate the performance of code repair using \dfourj \citep{defects}. \dfourj consists of open-source bugs found across 15 Java repositories.
 Following existing works \citep{fitrepair, chatrepair}, we collect 313 single-hunk bugs from \dfourj that can be fixed by replacing or adding a continuous code hunk.
-Specifically, for each bug, models are prompted to generate the correct code hunk (\ie patch) given the left and right contexts of the buggy code hunk, and the whole test suite of the project will be executed to evaluate the correctness of the generated patch.
-Patches that can successfully pass the test suite are referred to as \textit{plausible patches} and we report the number of plausible patches as our evaluation metric.
-As shown in the "Code Fix" section of Table \ref{tab:dfourj+cruxeval}, adding \ours during training results in relatively up to 18\% more bugs fixed by the model.
+Specifically, for each bug, models are prompted to generate the correct code hunk (\ie patch) given the left and right contexts of the buggy code hunk, with correctness verified by project test suites.
+As shown in the ``Code Repair'' section of Table \ref{tab:dfourj+cruxeval}, adding \ours during training results in relatively up to 18\% more bugs fixed by the model\footnote{Note that \dfourj is a small dataset with only 313 examples and models can only solve 30-60 out of those, which makes it hard to obtain statistically significant differences with greedy decoding.}, suggesting that enhanced planning capabilities translate directly to better bug-fixing performance.